ljharb/prop-types-tools/README.md

 [![npm badge][npm-badge-png]][package-url]

-Custom React PropType validators that we use at Airbnb.
+Custom React PropType validators.
 Use of [airbnb-js-shims](https://npmjs.com/package/airbnb-js-shims) or the equivalent is recommended.

  - `and`: ensure that all provided propType validators pass
    - `foo: and([number, nonNegativeInteger])`